Endowed Scholarship and Education Fund

 Please note that those eligible for support must:

 1. Be a SEAMO-funded physician

 2. Be a Queen’s School of Medicine Geographic Full time faculty member

 3. Be a member in good standing of the Clinical Teacher’s Association of Queen’s University (CTAQ)

 Please read the Terms of Reference for the Fund and download an application.
-Applications for 2021 are now closed - thank you to those who applied.
+Applications for 2022 are closed - thank you to all who applied.

 Check out a full list of previous winners and their projects.

 The AHSC AFP Innovation Fund competition is a collaboration between the Ministry of Health (MOH) and the Ontario Medical Association (OMA).
 It provides short-term (one or two-year) seed funding to support innovative projects that will transform health care delivery in Ontario.

 A total of up to $1.2 million is dedicated to the Innovation Fund competition, which is in its fourteenth year.
 Of the approximately 40 applications SEAMO receives annually, an average of eight projects are funded.

 According to the AHSC AFP Innovation Fund Framework and Guidelines, projects are particularly innovative if they: